Antarctica and New Zealand Subantarctic Islands cruise

-Description of Antarctica and New Zealand Subantarctic Islands Wildlife Cruise
+Description of Antarctica and New Zealand Subantarctic Islands cruise

 The Ross Sea was names after the explorer Sir James Clark Ross, who discovered this wild stretch of ocean, deep in the Antarctic, in 1842.
 Although the Ross Sea has some of the most fascinating human stories on the continent, today it is one of the most rarely visited regions, with most Antarctic cruises focusing on the more accessible Antarctic Peninsula.
 This beautiful and otherworldly seascape is choked with pack ice for most of the year – briefly becoming accessible by for two months each austral summer.
 Just a handful of tourist expedition ships venture here each season, and one of these is the ice-strengthened Spirit of Enderby, a fully equipped expedition vessel.
 Staffed by knowledgeable and incredibly passionate guides, and crewed by some of the world’s most experienced sailors and officers, you can journey into the untamed nature of the New Zealand Subantarctic Islands and into the wilderness of the Ross Sea – an adventure on a grand scale, enjoyed by a very fortunate few.